Mirazul62/Jenkins-GitHub-Integration-Send-Mail-Notification-to-Last-Committer-Email/README.md

     $MAIL_RECIPIENT
     ```
  which store the email address.
 Set the necessary information to be mailed under the Default Subject and Default Content settings.
- for instance, I set Default Subject as
+ For instance, I set Default Subject as,
  ```
   $PROJECT_NAME - Build # $BUILD_NUMBER - $BUILD_STATUS!
  ```
- and Default Content as
+ and Default Content as,
  ```
   $PROJECT_NAME- Build # $BUILD_NUMBER - $BUILD_STATUS
   check console output at $BUILD_URL to view the result.